 19. Wipe Down All the Hardware Parts

-These tips on how to paint your kitchen cabinets present a good opportunity to remind you to clean those hidden hardware parts that easily accumulate grime and dust in nooks and crannies.
+These tips on how to paint your kitchen cabinets present a good opportunity to remind you to clean those hidden hardware parts that easily accumulate grime and dust in kitchen nooks and crannies.
 To clean them, mix a potent solution and water for the metal parts.

 Soak the bolts and hinges in it, then wipe it down with a wet kitchen towel.
 This removes all the grime and dirt.
 Afterward, leave it to dry sufficiently.
 If it doesn’t dry to a satisfactory level, it poses the risk of developing mold which is antithetical to the whole point of cleaning it.